UCL-CCS/TIES/README.md

 Conda can be used to easily install ambertools:
 `conda install ambertools -c conda-forge`

 Note that `sqm` in ambertools might need `libgfortran`.
 This can be installed with `apt-get install libgfortran3`.
-However, the conda version `conda install libgfortran` should also work.
+However, the conda version `conda install libgfortran -c conda-forge` should also work.

 This should set the variable AMBERHOME which will be picked up on the fly.